Warp knitting: Towel tricot machine

+In addition, the Superpol Towel Machine also belongs to tricot machines.

 Milanese knit

 Milanese is stronger, more stable, smoother and more expensive than tricot and, hence, is used in better lingerie.
 These knit fabrics are made from two sets of yarn knitted diagonally, which results in the face fabric having a fine vertical rib and the reverse having a diagonal structure, and results in these fabrics being lightweight, smooth, and run-resistant.
 Milanese is now virtually obsolete.

-Raschel Machine
+Raschel machine

 In 1855, Redgate combined the principles of a circular loom with those of warp knit.
 A German firm used this machine to produce "Raschel" shawls, named after the French actress Élisabeth Félice Rachel.
 In 1859 Wilhelm Barfuss improved the machine to create the Raschel machines.
 The Jacquard apparatus was adapted to it in the 1870s.
 The Raschel machine could work at higher speeds than the Leavers machine and proved the most adaptable to the new synthetic fibres, such as nylon and polyester, in the 1950s.
 Most contemporary machine-made lace is made on Raschel machines.

 Raschel knits do not stretch significantly and are often bulky; consequently, they are often used as an unlined material for coats, jackets, straight skirts and dresses.
 These fabrics can be made out of conventional or novelty yarns which allows for interesting textures and designs to be created.
 The qualities of these fabrics range from "dense and compact to open and lofty [and] can be either stable or stretchy, and single-faced or reversible.
 The largest outlet for the Raschel warp knitting machine is for lace fabric and trimmings.
 Raschel knitting is also used in outdoors and military fabrics for products such as backpacks.
 It is used to provide a ventilated mesh next to the user's body (covering padding) or mesh pockets and pouches to facilitate visibility of the contents (MIL-C-8061).

 Raschel machines include raschel lace machines, double-needle bar raschel machines, raschel jacquard machines, and high-speed raschel machines.